 The proposed modifications of Transformation Team terms of reference:

+Mission and Purpose: Improving internal processes and accelerating internal decision-making by addressing operational inefficiencies, duplication and perceived bureaucracy, reflecting the values of transparency and accountability.

+Transformation team should focus on developing transformation strategy for approval by Council, and implementing transformation programmes and projects, and transformation planning in line with the Transformation Roadmap with related key performance indicators, based on PP Resolution 71 and Decision 5, approved by 2024 Council and will be time bound, specifically from July 2023 until the completion of the transformation activities by the 2026 Plenipotentiary conference.

+Activities of the Transformation Team listed below should be based on and in line with PP decisions/resolutions:

-.Programme / project management: Driving and overseeing the transformation initiatives in the areas above (i.e. people and culture, financial management, systems processes and tools, and internal controls) and acting as a central hub of information for managing and coordinating multiple programmes and projects.
-Development of implementation plans in these areas, progress monitoring, risk management, making sure that these programs / projects are delivered on time, within budget, and with the expected quality.
+Programme / project management: Driving and overseeing the transformation initiatives in the areas of people and working culture, financial management, IT systems processes and tools; and managing and coordinating multiple transformation programmes and projects.

-Transformation planning: Ensure that the strategy and detailed transformation roadmap with initiatives in the areas above, milestones, timelines and dependencies are being followed.
-Making sure that all stakeholders are aligned and share the same understanding.

-Set up governance structure: Establish and follow a clear governance structure which defines roles, responsibilities, and decision-making authority as well as ensures compliance with policies, standards, and regulations.
-Such governance structure shall ensure strong engagement and ownership of the transformation of both – business owners responsible for the support services, as well as the business users.
+The drafted transformation programmes should be considered at the Council meeting (for modification, if necessary and for approval purposes).
+This shouldn’t be confused by ITU project execution function, discharged to ITU-D in accordance to Plenipotentiary Resolution 157, in which that function should remain within ITU-D purview.

-Stakeholder engagement and communication: Facilitate effective communication and engagement with internal and external stakeholders (in the Headquarters and field) throughout the transformation program.
-Develop communication plans, establish communication channels, and ensure that stakeholders are informed about the progress, achievements, and upcoming milestones.
+Transformation planning: Develop implementation plans, making sure that the transformation programs / projects are implemented on time, within budget, and with the expected quality.
+Ensure that the strategy and detailed transformation roadmap with initiatives in the areas above, milestones, timelines and dependencies are being followed.
+Membership and relevant parties engagement and communication: Facilitate effective communication and engagement with membership and relevant parties (in the Headquarters and field) throughout the transformation program.
+Develop communication plans, establish communication channels, and ensure that membership and relevant parties are informed about the progress, achievements, and upcoming milestones.

-Ensure senior leadership sponsorship: Engagement of the top management team who will champion the transformation, allocate necessary resources, and help remove organizational barriers or resistance to change.

-Change management: Implement change management strategy to facilitate adoption of new processes and technologies and support stakeholders in transitioning to new ways of working integrating with the Change Makers program, as well as to address potential resistance.
+Change management: Implement change management strategy to facilitate adoption of new ways of working as well as to address potential resistance.

 Risk management: Identify, assess, and manage risks associated with the transformation program.
 Develop risk management strategies, implement risk mitigation plans, and monitor risks throughout the program lifecycle.

-Monitoring and progress measurement: Establish performance metricsand tracking mechanisms to monitor the progress and outcomes of the program. ________________
+Monitoring and progress measurement: Establish key performance indicators and tracking mechanisms to monitor the progress and outcomes of the program.

+Reporting: Regular reporting on all the action areas of the Transformation Team terms of reference listed above, including on the implementation progress of the projects, programs, initiatives and transformation plans, as well as on the progress in achieving corresponding key performance indicators, to the Council Working Group on Financial and Human Resources.
+Prepare progress report for Secretary-General to submit to the 2024, 2025 and 2026 Council sessions for discussion and review, and a final report to the 2026 Plenipotentiary conference with the Council's comments, if any.

+Evidence-based approach: Establish an internal situational analysis on current inefficiencies on the areas of the transformation (People and working culture, Finance management and IT systems processes and tools, etc), while considering staff inputs at headquarters and field levels.

+________________